RIP 9 RDO

 The high mode geometry is perfect for the demands of daily trail riding.
 This RIP 9 launches uphill and over terrain, thanks to supple yet stable CVA suspension and a nearly 76-degree seat tube angle.
 Then turn it around, point it down, and charge with confidence, thanks to the long reach and slack, 66-degree head tube angle.

 Need more cowbell?
-Low mode brings out the RIP’s more aggressive, “Mr. Hyde” persona.
-By slacking out the head angle by a full degree and lowering the bottom bracket by 7mm, RIP transforms into a virtual second bike that’s perfect for chairlift days, shuttle sessions, and secret sidecountry rides with long, rowdy descents.
+Low mode brings out the RIP’s “Mr. Hyde” persona.
+Why?
+Because some days you need a more aggressive trail bike.
+By slacking out the head angle by a full degree and lowering the bottom bracket by 7mm, RIP transforms into a virtual second bike that’s perfect for chairlift days, shuttle sessions, and secret side country rides with long, rowdy descents.

 - Adjustable high/low geometry via flip chips in the seat stay pivots.